-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about bringing random obscure games back into the light.
 This week, prepare to enter a world of adventure where life is cheap, only cheaters prosper, and a few familiar faces are looking forward to saying hello.

 So when I now say that Zork: Grand Inquisitor was a wonderful surprise, I really mean it.

-Whether you've played any of them or not, chances are you've heard the name Zork before.
+Chances are you've heard the name Zork before.
 The series started as a set of text-adventures played on MIT computers back in 1977, before being retooled and released as the first games from interactive fiction legends Infocom.
 There were three games in the main series back then, along with a few spin-offs/semi-spinoffs like Enchanter and Wishbringer, and the adventure/RPG hybrid Beyond Zork.
-The series was revived in 1993 with the frankly pretty dreadful Return to Zork, whose main contribution to the world was letting adventure fans greet each other with a cry of "Want some rye?
-Course ya do!", the dark and brooding Zork: Nemesis, and finally Grand Inquisitor, whose low sales put an end to not only the games, but a planned TV show.
+The series was revived in 1993 with the frankly pretty dreadful Return to Zork (whose main contribution to the world was letting adventure fans greet each other with a cry of "Want some rye?
+Course ya do!"), the dark and brooding Zork: Nemesis, and finally Grand Inquisitor, whose low sales put an end to not only the games, but a planned TV show.

 But don't worry about most of that.
 Here's your for-gods-sake-don't-cut-out-and-keep guide to everything you need to know about the Zork universe before you play Grand Inquisitor.